United Indians of All Tribes Foundation

 - Race & Ethnicity

 Location5011 Bernie Whitebear WaySeattle, WA 98199 United States

 Our mission is to provide educational, cultural and social services that reconnect Indigenous people in the Puget Sound region to their heritage by strengthening their sense of belonging and significance as Native people.

-United Indians of All Tribes Foundation is a private, non-profit corporation that was founded in Seattle, Washington in 1970.
-The Foundation began as a small group of Northwest Native Americans and their supporters, led by the late Bernie Whitebear, who engaged in an occupation at Fort Lawton to reclaim a land base for the urban Indians living in and around Seattle.
+United Indians of All Tribes Foundation is a private nonprofit corporation that was founded in Seattle, Washington in 1970.
+We began as a small group of Northwest Native Americans and their supporters, led by the late Bernie Whitebear, who occupied Fort Lawton to reclaim a land base for the urban Indians living in and around Seattle.
 A twenty-acre site was eventually secured for this purpose in what is now Discovery Park.
-The Daybreak Star Indian Cultural Center was completed in 1977 and has become a hub of activity for Native peoples and their supporters locally, nationally and internationally.
-The Foundation now provides a variety of social, education and economic development opportunities and cultural activities for the Native American community and also operates the Daybreak Gallery of Native American Art

 UIATF provides an extensive array of culturally responsive services and programming to Seattle and King County’s urban Native community.
 Our mission is to provide educational, cultural and social services that reconnect Indigenous people in the Puget Sound region to their heritage by strengthening their sense of belonging and significance as Native people.
 Our headquarters, the Daybreak Star Indian Cultural Center, was completed in 1977, and has become a hub of activity for Native peoples and their supporters locally, nationally, and internationally.
 Daybreak Star is home to a permanent collection of Native art, as well as the Sacred Circle Gallery featuring rotating exhibits of work by contemporary Native artists.